-I am very proud of having given this lecture in the honour of Aaldert H. Wapstra with whom I have been working now for nearly 20 years.
+I would like to thank Aaldert H. Wapstra with whom I have been working since 1981.
 The material used in this lecture is also his material.
 He was the one who established in the early fifties the AME in its modern shape as we know now.
 Aaldert H. Wapstra has always been very accurate, very careful and hard working in his analysis in both the AME and the NUBASE evaluations.
 During these 20 years I have learned and still learn a lot from his methods.
 I wish also to thank my close collaborators Jean Blachot and Olivier Bersillon with whom I have had much pleasure in having the NUBASE evaluation become a reality, and Catalin Borcea who built the computer programs for mass extrapolation, and worked hard at the understanding, the definition and the construction of a mass-geoid.
-I am deeply grateful to Dave Lunney for critical reading and improvements of this text.